kavyaharlalka/kashikoi-elena-navigation/README.md

 # Steps to Run the Application

 1. Clone the repositors using git clone https://github.com/kavyaharlalka/kashikoi-elena-navigation.git
-2. Run 'python3 -m pip install requirements.txt'
+2. Run 'pip install -r requirements.txt'
 3. Run bash run.sh to start the server
 4. After the server is running, go to the local host http://127.0.0.1:5000/